There is, in almost every country, a tradition of the old decrying the young.

 We augment that indulgence by sometimes blaming the wrong people when things go astray.

 Student parties in residential areas have drawn critical attention during the pandemic over fears that the disease might be spread.
-All sorts of solutions have been proposed and yesterday CIT president Barry O’Connor suggested that a garda intervention might bring the practice to an end.
+All sorts of solutions have been proposed and yesterday CIT president Barry O’Connor suggested that

 “Maybe if half a dozen or so of students felt the rigours of the law for stepping out of line, that would stop it,” he said.